Migration, mobility, and elections

 Ideas of nationality originated from the West are torn between civic values and ethnic exclusivity, with internally displaced persons facing manipulation ahead of elections in Kurdistan.
 In Brazil, the Municipal Council of São Paulo is a first step towards greater migrant participation in a stronger democratic space.
 Across Europe, non-EU nationals face disparate voting rights, some obtaining the vote after just a few years of residence, while others remain disenfranchised for decades, even in their countries of birth.

-Meanwhile, complexities arise when allowing emigrants to vote in their countries of origin, such as in the case of Hong Kong residents in Mainland China, or Romanian and Polish emigrants in Oslo and Barcelona.
+Meanwhile, complexities arise when allowing emigrants to vote in their countries of origin, such as Romanian and Polish emigrants in Oslo and Barcelona.
 We see the power of political capital abroad where activists fight for democracy from across the border, taking the example of Belarusian exiles in Lithuania, while South Korea has recently elected the highest-ranking North Korean defector ever.

 Finally, this issue features three cultural pieces: an exploration of the cross-cultural adaptation of international students in Morocco; an interview with musicians participating in the Peruvian-Venezuelan Christmas concert in Lima, who show that the skills learnt through music can help in migration and in building bridges across communities; and a conversation with artist and designer Kacey Femi Ajayi about origins as a source of inspiration.